GuildSA/corona-hack-pack/README.md

 ###Setup for Windows

 The latest installer for Lua on Windows can be found at [this GitHub page](https://github.com/rjpcomputing/luaforwindows/releases).

-Once you go to the page, find and click on the link that says[LuaForWindows_v5.1.4-50.exe](https://github.com/rjpcomputing/luaforwindows/releases/download/v5.1.4-50/LuaForWindows_v5.1.4-50.exe) to download the installer.
+Once there, find and click on the link that says [LuaForWindows_v5.1.4-50.exe](https://github.com/rjpcomputing/luaforwindows/releases/download/v5.1.4-50/LuaForWindows_v5.1.4-50.exe) to download the installer.

 Once installed you should be able to run the "lua" command from the Windows Command Prompt.